marcadrianpeters/superpixel_labeling_tool/README.md

 ## Workflow Overview

-The GUI now launches via a file dialog to select the dataset directory — no CLI argument is required.
-However, the dataset **must** follow the required directory structure and either include precomputed superpixel masks or have them manually generated via the GUI.
+The GUI launches via a file dialog.
+However, your dataset directory must follow the structure below and may include precomputed masks or generate them on the fly.

-### Step 1: Precompute Superpixel Masks (Optional but Recommended)
+### Step 1: (Optional) Precompute Superpixel Masks

 ```bash
 python run_superpixel_segmentation.py /path/to/dataset \